- NUTRITIONAL WELLNESS

 My child doesn’t want to eat anything at all…

 Many parents complain about their children’s fussy eating.
 There is a power struggle with food during puberty in particular.
 Children quickly realise how important it is to their parents that they have a well-balanced diet and eat enough.
 In this case the only phrase that helps, and which should see you through puberty, is: “keep calm.”Ensure that family mealtimes are harmonious and pleasurable.
 Everyone will soon be hungry.
+Our tips:

 - Eat at a table together without being distracted by the TV, music or telephone